biomedicalinformaticsgroup/ParallelPyMetaMap/README.md

 1) MetaMap installed locally.

 2) You need to git clone the project and install it.

-3) A Cadmus DataFrame output is preferred or a DataFrame where the texts you want to process are contained within a column, and a unique ID in another.

 ## Installation
 ParallelPyMetaMap has several dependencies on other Python packages, it is recommended to install it in an isolated environment.